Sun. Nov 24th, 2024

 “People especially appreciate the windshield cleaning during bug season.”

-Gary says the decision to start offering their wider range of somewhat untraditional service station goods on top of petrol and diesel came as a result wanting to be unique in the Inverell community: “We wanted to offer something extra, otherwise we’d just be like every other service station out there: A clerk standing behind the counter and that’s it.”
+Gary says the decision to start offering their wider range of somewhat untraditional service station goods on top of petrol and diesel came as a result wanting to be unique in the Inverell community.

 “[Selling produce] started off with a single box trailer and a “see how it goes” attitude.
 That trailer was emptied within two days.
-“It just got bigger and bigger from there.”
+It just got bigger and bigger from there.”

 “We have a little bit of everything.
 If there’s supplements that people want, we can get it for them on order, and people have responded to the new offerings incredibly well.”

-“A lot of people come to us because we’re so much cheaper than the rural places, because they can purchase goods outside of normal trading hours and we are 7 days a week.”
+“A lot of people come to us because we’re so much cheaper than the rural places, or because they can purchase goods outside of normal trading hours and we are 7 days a week.”

-At this point in our interview, Gary took a call from a customer looking for horse feed.
-Lucerne hay, specifically.
 “It’s hard to find the smaller bails now, but I know a guy so we keep getting it because our customers want it.”

-With so many people passing under the massive Liberty awning comes a strong community element too: People stop by not only for fuel and a wash but also to drop off a package for a mate and have a chinwag too.
+With so many people passing under the massive Liberty awning comes a strong community element too.
+People stop by not only for fuel and a wash but also to drop off a package for a mate and have a chinwag too.

 This makes the Liberty a social port of call for many in the community, and people are dropping in at all hours.
-Says Gary “I open up at 4.30 in the morning and there’ll be someone here, waiting for a coffee and a yarn.

 “Sometimes you’re a servo manager, sometimes you’re a counsellor – it comes with the territory.”